All Tauber students complete a 14-week, paid Team Project with a leading firm.

 - True teamwork and leadership experience

-- Historical high placement rate with participating companies
+- Historical high employment rate with participating companies

 - Competitive internship salaries